Breastfeeding After Implants or Reduction Surgery

 After having had breast reduction surgery, take extra care to get breastfeeding off to a strong start and build your milk supply.
 Tell your baby’s healthcare provider that you’ve had the surgery so they can help you closely monitor your little one’s growth and diaper output for the first month or so, to ensure baby is receiving the nutrients he needs to thrive.
 You may find that your milk supply will improve over time, as the glandular tissue grows during lactation, but don’t hesitate to get the support of an expert Lactation Consultant if you have questions or concerns about your supply or successfully breastfeeding after breast reduction surgery.

 While any form of breast surgery carries some risk that ducts and nerves may be damaged, most women have successful experiences when breastfeeding with implants.
 Like in breast reduction surgery, surgical techniques are constantly evolving and improving outcomes for women who wish to breastfeed after these procedures.
-Some important considerations if you’re thinking about breast enhancement are:

-Reason for the Surgery: If you’re getting implants because your breast development is abnormal in some way, it’s possible that your breasts naturally have too little glandular tissue to bring in a full milk supply.
+If you’re getting implants because your breast development is abnormal in some way, it’s possible that your breasts naturally have too little glandular tissue to bring in a full milk supply.
 In this case, your ability to produce milk may be hindered regardless of the surgery.

-Location of the Incisions: The location of the implant surgery can impact breastfeeding.
+The location of the implant surgery can impact breastfeeding.
 When the implants are inserted from beneath the breast or under the arm, there’s less risk of damage to nerves and milk ducts important for breast milk production.
 If the implants are inserted at the edge of the areola, there’s a higher chance that the nerve sensation to the nipple will be damaged.
 If this happens, both milk supply and milk release can be affected.

-Location of the Implant: There is usually less interference with milk supply and a higher likelihood of successfully breastfeeding with implants when they are placed under the muscle of the chest wall versus directly beneath the glandular tissue.
+There is usually less interference with milk supply and a higher likelihood of successfully breastfeeding with implants when they are placed under the muscle of the chest wall versus directly beneath the glandular tissue.
 If the implant is directly under the glandular tissue, it can put pressure on milk ducts which could lead to reduced milk supply.